crystalwidjaja/lobster/README.md

         			visibility:visible;
         			opacity:1;
     			}
-         - There is also a close button to close the modal.
+         - I call the 3 classes above by placing the image in box-3 to give it a frame, and image-description & hover-box to place the information.
            	```
 			<div class="box-3"><img src="https://pic...jpg" alt="Twilight in the Wilderness" style="width:200px;height:250px;">
            			<div class="image-description hover-box">